neovrnaz/basic16/README.md

 # basic16

-An Anki theme that lets you use your favorite theme from base16
+An Anki Note Type that lets you use your favorite themes from base16